Russia blocks online art community DeviantArt for not deleting content

-MOSCOW, Aug 4 (Reuters) - Russia has blocked DeviantArt, an online community for artists and designers that is popular with Russians, over its failure to remove prohibited content, state communications regulator Roskomnadzor said on Wednesday.
+MOSCOW (Reuters) -Russia has blocked DeviantArt, an online community for artists and designers that is popular with Russians, over its failure to remove prohibited content, state communications regulator Roskomnadzor said on Wednesday.

 DeviantArt is an online community based in Los Angeles for artists and designers with more than 60 million registered users.
-Neither DeviantArt nor its parent company, Israel-based Wix.com (WIX.O), were immediately available to comment.
+Neither DeviantArt nor its parent company, Israel-based Wix.com, were immediately available to comment.

 Roskomnadzor said it had sent 145 requests to DeviantArt to remove unlawful content from its site since 2019, saying certain pages contained child pornography, pro-drug and pro-Nazi content, as well as other prohibited images.